Components - Skeleton

 Type Definitions

-All component props should be strongly typed using Typescript in a colocated types.ts file.
-Each prop should be described using JSDoc.
-This provides additional context through Intellisense features of text editors and IDEs and helps generate automatic documentation for these features.
-Remember to keep the description short and semantic.
+All component props should be strongly typed using Typescript.
+Each prop should be described using JSDoc comments.
+This provides additional context through Intellisense features of text editors and IDEs and helps generate the schema used for API references on each documentation page.

 export interface AccordionItemProps {